 “During the conversation, you can acknowledge that the friendship was mutually beneficial at some point in time,” says Dr. Franco.
 “Share those positive memories so that you don’t both see the friendship as a ‘waste.'”

-When you end a toxic (or no long functional) friendship, know that guilt, fear, separation anxiety, and the like are par for the course.
+When you end a toxic friendship (or one that’s no longer functional), know that guilt, fear, separation anxiety, and the like are par for the course.

-However, consider them necessary growing pains for you to move on, recognize your self-worth, and focus on the relationships and other priorities that bring you joy.
-(On the other hand, if you feel that greater issues are at play, consult a therapist or mental health professional.)
+However, consider these difficult emotions necessary growing pains for you to move on, recognize your self-worth, and focus on the relationships and other priorities that bring you joy.
+(However, if you feel that greater issues are at play, consult a therapist or mental health professional.)

 Dr. Franco assures us that it’s normal to feel crushed at a friendship ending, no matter the reason why it did.
-That said, it’ll still likely take time to come to terms with the fallout.
+Because of this, it’ll still likely take time to come to terms with the fallout.

 “We don’t have a ‘script’ for such grief as we do for romantic breakups, which makes it feel even harder because we can feel more isolated in our pain,” she shares.
 “Still, give yourself time to feel your feelings.
 Don’t try to push yourself to ‘get over it.’
 Grief isn’t a race.”